thorwhalen/aix/README.md

 ### From `oa` (OpenAI facade)

-AIX builds on patterns from the `oa` package:
+AIX builds on patterns from the `oa` package:OpenRouter
 - Simple chat interface with smart defaults
 - Template-based function creation
 - Structured output support